davidson16807/tectonics.cpp/doc/general-design-approach.md

 A category results from this, typically one per entity, or one for several entities if other entities are needed to describe its construction.
 The objects and morphisms of categories may themselves be implemented using the objects and morphisms of another category.
 In this way, a hierarchy of categories emerges.

-* decide whether any of the states require privitization, e.g. to prevent illegal values, note the privitization (perhaps draw a box around their object in the category diagram) and express their morphisms using methods rather than static functions
+* decide whether any of the states require privatization, e.g. to prevent illegal values, note the privatization (perhaps draw a box around their object in the category diagram) and express their morphisms using methods rather than static functions
-* run through the list of data structures, for each one write a file containing only that data structure (exclude morphisms unless required by privitization)
+* run through the list of data structures, for each one write a file containing only that data structure (exclude morphisms unless required by privatization)
-* run through the list of homsets, for each one write a file containing on functions of that homset (exclude morphisms unless required by privitization)
+* run through the list of homsets, for each one write a file containing on functions of that homset (exclude morphisms unless required by privatization)
 * for each homset file, write a set of unit tests in a separate file of the same folder, and give it a similar name.
 In this way you can keep track of how far along you are to vetting the namespace/category, after which you can move on and build the code that executes the morphisms between its objects.
 * The unit tests only test for basic properties that rely on abstract algebra, so they are formulaic and don't require knowledge of the class to write.
 Add more specialized tests if you feel so compelled, but don't feel obligated.
 Include the unit test file in the same directory as the data structure and give it a similar name.
 * if data structures have any additional considerations (e.g. memory footprint below a certain threshold), write a unit test file for that data structure.
 Include it in the same directory as the data structure and give it a similar name.